IshmeetMehta/ServiceMesh/ExpoDemo/readme.txt

 kube-system    Active   5m2s

-#Please link in browser to view the app
+#Please open link $GATEWAY_URL/productpage in your browser to view app

-Please open link $GATEWAY_URL/productpage in your browser
+#Post application Install, we need to set up External Ips for Istio Services

+Run following script

+./Assign_External_Ips_Istio_Services.sh

+#Please follow instructions at the end to view the external ips assigned to the services

+#To Generate load for Telemetry views, you can run following script.
+For loop count can be increase to generate more page hits.

+./generate_load.sh